 Instill transparency in your business when discussing your actions and accomplishments.
 Being less than honest and "greenwashing" your efforts can backfire.

-Regardless of size or industry, all companies can contribute to the SDGs.
-Remember, the “global goals” are intended for all tiers of business and each company will approach them differently, according to their operations.
+Every company, regardless of size or industry, can play a role in advancing the SDGs.
+Remember, the “global goals” are intended for all tiers of business — though each company will approach them differently, according to their operations.

 Here are some guidelines for working toward the U.N.’s SDGs: